- Form a Company Now! +

 If your Delaware company name is not available in Rhode Island, the state will ask you to put a fictitious name on your application.

 Please note that once registered as a foreign entity in Rhode Island, you are responsible for the annual compliance matters in Delaware as well as the compliance matters in Rhode Island.
-It is often the job of your Registered Agent to keep you posted on compliance requirements.
+It is often the job of your Registered Agent in Rhode Island to keep you posted on compliance requirements for that state.

 The application requirements, processing time and annual fee may vary based on your entity type.
 We would be happy to walk you through the process to foreign qualify your Delaware LLC or corporation in Rhode Island.